Curves in projective space and RSK: Operations on the red and blue tableaux

 In order to be able to apply the RSK correspondence, we next explain how the $L$-tableaux $\bL$ of Theorem \ref{carlthm} may be converted to a pair of tableaux $(P,Q)$ of the same shape, extending ideas of \cite{GenRSK}.

 The following is noted in the proof of \cite[Lemma~3.4]{GenRSK}.

-\begin{lemma} Let $\bL$ be an $L$-tableau with parameters $(g,r,d)$ satisfying $d>g+r.$ Then, the leftmost $d-g-r$ columns of $\bL$ contain only blue integers. \end{lemma} \begin{proof} As the red tableau of $\bL$ contains only integers among $1,2,\ldots,g$, and red entries strictly increase across rows from right to left, red integers may only appear in the leftmost $g$ columns of the $L$-tableau.
-As such, the rightmost $d-g-r$ columns contain only blue integers. \end{proof}
+\begin{lemma} Let $\bL$ be an $L$-tableau with parameters $(g,r,d)$ satisfying $d>g+r.$ Then, the leftmost $d-g-r$ columns of $\bL$ contain only blue integers. \end{lemma} \begin{proof} As the red tableau of $\bL$ contains only integers among $1,2,\ldots,g$, and red entries strictly increase across rows from right to left, red integers may only appear in the rightmost $g$ columns of the $L$-tableau.
+As such, the leftmost $d-g-r$ columns contain only blue integers. \end{proof}

 \begin{definition} Let $\text{SSYT}_\mathcal{C}(g,r,d)$ denote the set of SSYT's with: \begin{itemize} \item size $(d-r)(r+1)-rg$, \item entries among $\{1,2,\cdots, r+1\}$, \item width at most $n-r-1=\frac{r+1}{r}d-g-r$, \item at least $d-g-r$ columns of height $(r+1)$, and \item no $(i,i+1)$-strip of length $n-r-1$ for any value $i\in \{1,2,\cdots, r\}.$ \end{itemize} If $d\le g+r$, then the fourth condition is empty.
 The subscript $\mathcal{C}$ refers to the set of constraints above. \end{definition}